 Date Published: September 2018

-This document was recently published by the Office of Special Needs Assistance Programs (SNAPS) to lay out a vision for optimal data systems and data usage.
+The Office of Special Needs Assistance Programs (SNAPS) published this document to lay out a vision for optimal data systems and data usage.
 The release of this strategy is part of several efforts that all federal partners have underway to obtain an even more accurate picture of the scale and scope of homelessness in our nation.
 Other efforts include: collaboration among the federal and other national partners to get to a better estimate of the scale and scope of youth homelessness; HUD’s addition of data sources from other federal partners in its upcoming Longitudinal System Analysis (LSA); and efforts to better define “rural homelessness.”
 For more information on the Federal Strategic Plan (Home, Together), please visit Home, Together.